Cora arcabucana

 Cora arcabucana is a species of basidiolichen in the family Hygrophoraceae.
 It was formally described as a new species in 2016 by Manuela Dal Forno, Camilo Rodríguez, and Robert Lücking.
 The specific epithet arcabucana refers to the type locality in the Arcabuco, (Boyacá, Colombia).
 The lichen grows on the twigs of shrubs and small trees in montane rainforests at altitudes between 2500 and 3000 m.
 Cora davidia is a closely related species.

+Taxonomy

+Cora arcabucana is a basidiolichen in the family Hygrophoraceae (order Agaricales).
+It was described in 2016 by Bibiana Moncada, Camila Rodríguez, and Robert Lücking from material collected near the municipality of Arcabuco in the Boyacá highlands of Colombia.
+The specific epithet, arcabucana, commemorates this type locality.
+ITS rDNA data position the species in a well-supported subclade that also contains C. davidia and C. garagoa, but morphological and ecological differences—particularly its aeruginous-green thallus, sparse soredia, and narrower, more branched papillae—support its recognition as a separate taxon.